 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have increased in all price ranges over the past two years, except for in the \$300K - \$400K price range, were we have seen a 16% decline in home sales.
-The most significant increase seen over the past 12 months has been in the \$400K+ price range, where we have seen a 62% increase in home sales.
+Home sales have increased in all price ranges over the past two years, except for in the \$300K - \$400K price range, were we have seen a 21% decline in home sales.
+The most significant increase seen over the past 12 months has been in the \$400K+ price range, where we have seen a 47% increase in home sales.

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The lowest price range (Under \$200K) has seen a relatively small downward adjustment (-6%) in inventory levels over the past year, while the highest price range (\$400K+)

-has actually seen a slight increase (+13%) in the number of homes for sale.
-All four price ranges are likely to see inventory levels continue to decline over the next few months as we move into and through the Fall market.
+The lowest price range (Under \$200K) has seen the largest upward adjustment (+8%) in inventory levels over the past year, while the highest price range (\$400K+) has seen a very small slight increase (+2%) in the number of homes for sale.
+All four price ranges are likely to see inventory levels to decline over the next few months as we move through the Fall market and into the Winter market.

 With so many homes on the market (lots of sellers) and so few home sales (not so many buyers), there are very high levels of supply in most price ranges our local real estate market.
-The graph above illustrates that it would take 15 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months.
+The graph above illustrates that it would take 12 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months.
 Many experts consider a six month supply to be a balance between buyers and sellers, and in the past 12 months we have only consistently seen that balance in the under \$200K price range.